 So, if you want to truly impact the lives of others and possibly enhance your career, continue reading to learn all about adult education programs.
 Then, click on any of the sponsored listings on this page to learn more about individual programs!

-Popular Schools with Adult Education Programs – Degrees in Arkansas
+Popular Schools with Adult Education Graduate Programs in Arkansas

 What is Adult Education?

 Adult education is any program or course for adults who are out of school but hoping to continue to learn.
 Commonly this is in the form of classes for ESL, basic literacy, and high school diploma equivalency students.
 Or, it may also be through training and development courses for businesses, organizations, or government agencies.

 Earning your adult education degree may be a great way to develop the knowledge you could need to provide adult education and teach future students skills to potentially enhance their careers.
 Depending on your level of education, and the type of degree you pursue, after graduation you could pursue a number of different roles.
 Read on to learn more about each type of adult education program and determine which may be ideal for you.

 Different Adult Education Programs and Degree Type Options

 Typically, there are three different levels of adult education degrees: graduate certificate, masters, and doctorates.
 Which one you choose to pursue may depend on your current education level and your future goals.
 However, all adult education programs focus on providing you the skills and knowledge to teach adult learners and help them overcome common obstacles such as readjusting to school and balancing family and work responsibilities.